rsquaredata/cheat-sheets/time-series/notebook.md

 CV(fit)
 ```

-If a varaible is not significant, compare nested models:
+If a variable is not significant, compare nested models:

 ```{r}
 fit2 <- tslm(